Learn more about my work as a science educator, researcher, author, and professional development provider

 About Me

 After earning a bachelors degree in secondary science education, I became the director of a science outreach program at Florida State University.
 I devoted six years to visiting local K-12 schools and working with teachers to provide engaging science learning experiences for students from a variety of backgrounds.
 During this time, I also went back to school to earn a Ph.D. in science education in order to learn more about the teaching and learning process and to develop my skills as an education researcher.
 After graduate school I had the opportunity to join a research team to help develop and refine what would become a popular and bestselling instructional model - Argument-Driven Inquiry (ADI).
-My work contributing to the development and research of the ADI instructional model has resulted in peer-reviewed journal publications as well as a bestselling book series published through the National Science Teachers Press.
-The Argument-Driven Inquiry book series has maintained a consistent presence in the NSTA Top 25 Bestsellers List since the release of each book.
-The popularity of the series has resulted in invitations to visit school districts throughout the U.S. to provide professional development and teacher support for the implementation of ADI in middle and high school science classrooms.
-Currently I am an Assistant Professor of Curriculum and Pedagogy in the Graduate School of Education and Human Development at The George Washington University in Washington, DC.
+My work contributing to the development and research of the ADI instructional model has resulted in peer-reviewed journal publications as well as a bestselling book series.
+Currently I am an Associate Professor of Curriculum and Pedagogy in the Graduate School of Education and Human Development at The George Washington University in Washington, DC.